Table of contents

-The SIP is designed to establish and maintain a high level of security and resilience for service bureau operations.
+The Shared Infrastructure Programme (SIP) is designed to establish and maintain a high level of security and resilience for Service Bureau operations.

 SWIFT’s certification verifies compliance with the SIP requirements at the time of assessment.
-Service Bureaux are responsible for ensuring their continued compliance with the applicable SIP requirements at all times, and are obliged to notify incidents and events (for example, security incidents) that impact the provision of their services to their customers.
+Service Bureaux are responsible for ensuring their continued compliance with the applicable SIP requirements at all times, and are obliged to notify incidents and events (for example, security incidents) that impact the provision of services to their customers.

 In the event a Service Bureau is not compliant with the terms and conditions of the SIP, SWIFT is entitled to remove the Service Bureau from the programme.
 This process includes removal from the directory, notification of customers and formal termination of the programme for the Service Bureau.

 The SIP does not provide absolute assurance about the operations security of the Service Bureaux and their customers, and does not free Service Bureaux or their customers from having to perform their own roles and responsibilities.

 Subscription to the programme is subject to payment of an annual registration fee.

 Evolution of the Shared Infrastructure Programme

 The security framework was designed by a diverse group of SWIFT security experts and has been validated against leading industry standards/guidelines such as the NIST (National Institute of Standard in Technology – US Department of Commerce) security framework.
 The NIST framework was designed to optimise computer/cyber/information security and privacy in critical infrastructures.

 The first release of the SIP was defined in 2012 and was rolled out over a three year project, which also saw a reduction in the number of Service Bureaux.

 In early 2016, the programme was updated with additional controls in the areas of organisational and cyber security.
 Later that same year, an increased frequency of verification was announced and the definition of Service Bureaux was expanded to include all parties that provide indirect connectivity to SWIFT.

-Since 2018, SIP includes a harmonization with SWIFTs Customer Security Programme (CSP), in order to align the security controls that SWIFT Users need to implement with the controls that the Service Bureaux put in place.
+Since 2018, SIP includes a harmonisation with SWIFT's Customer Security Programme (CSP), in order to align the security controls that SWIFT Users need to implement the controls the Service Bureaux put in place.